Azzrk-Docs/solid-principles/README.md

 These principles, when applied correctly, ensure that your code is easy to extend, easy to maintain, and less prone to errors or bugs during future updates.

+### Why Are They Important in Flutter Development?
+---
+Flutter is a powerful framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
+However, as your Flutter applications grow in size and complexity, maintaining high code quality becomes crucial.
+Here’s why SOLID principles are important in Flutter development: